NetherlandsWorldwide

 You can apply for a new passport at the Dutch embassy in Moscow.

-Find out how to apply for a passport in the Russian Federation
+Find out how to apply for a passport in Russia

-In some cases, you can apply for a (one-way) laissez-passer at the Dutch embassy in Moscow.
+In some cases, you can apply to the Dutch embassy in Moscow for a laissez-passer at the Dutch embassy in Moscow (emergency travel document valid for a one-way trip to the Netherlands).
 You can then apply for a regular passport at a border municipality in the Netherlands.

-In the Russian Federation, you can only apply for a Schengen visa for the following purposes of travel:
+You can only apply for a Schengen visa in Russia for the following purposes of travel:

 • seafaring

-Read more about how to apply for a Schengen visa for the Netherlands in the Russian Federation
+Find out more about applying for a Schengen visa for the Netherlands in Russia

-As a result of the decision of the Russian authorities in April 2022, to declare the Dutch consular staff of the embassy in Moscow persona non grata, the Dutch Ministry of Foreign Affairs has had to restrict the regular Schengen visa granting.
-This allows visa applications for a limited number of travel purposes.
+The Russian authorities’ decision of April 2022 to declare Dutch consular officers at the embassy in Moscow ‘persona non grata’ forced the Dutch Ministry of Foreign Affairs to limit the regular issue of Schengen visas.
+Accordingly, it is only possible to apply for visas for a limited number of purposes of travel.

-• 1st degree: partner (marriage partner or registered partner), parent (also adoptive and stepparent), parent-in-law, child (also adopted and stepchild), daughter-in-law, son-in-law
+• Family members in the first degree: partner (spouse or registered partner), parent (including adoptive parents and step-parents), parent-in-law, child (including adoptive children and step-children), daughter-in-law, son-in-law

-Read more about how to apply for a Schengen visa for the Netherlands in the Russian Federation
+Find out more about applying for a Schengen visa for the Netherlands in Russia

 MVV visa sticker